U.S. Federal Policy Tracker

 - The complete closure of the Department and the transfer of its authorities to other departments will require congressional action that would need 60 votes to advance in the US Senate.
 It is unlikely that legislation shuttering the Department of Education could secure the requisite support needed to clear Congress.

-- Democrats have also responded with bills protecting the Department, and condemning efforts to terminate the agency.
+- Democrats responded with bills protecting the Department, and condemning efforts to terminate the agency.

-- At the same time as reports of this order are emerging, the Trump Administration is directing the Department of Education to take several other actions in these executive orders on topics not limited to antisemitism and Title IX.
+- At the same time as this order was released, the Trump Administration directed the Department of Education to take several other actions in these executive orders on topics not limited to antisemitism and Title IX.
 If the goal was to promptly dismantle the Agency, it is surprising to see the Administration assign so many tasks on high-profile issues, signaling this order may be more political than substantive.

 - On March 11, the Department of Education announced it was beginning mass layoffs that will see 1,300 staff released.
 Cuts from the agency’s 4,130-person staff reportedly involved sizable reductions from the Office of Civil Rights.

-- Democratic Attorneys General in 21 states have promptly sued the Administration over the move.
+- Democratic Attorneys General in 21 states promptly sued the Administration over the move, with the courts temporarily pausing the reductions at that time.

 Additional resources: